prio/prio.github.io/_drafts/2018-10-20-european-institutions.md

 # European Institutions

-With European elections just around the corner it is with some embarrassment I admit I am far more knowledgable about US institutions and political parties than I am about the European Union equivalents.
+With European elections just around the corner it is with some embarrassment I admit I am far more knowledgeable about US institutions and political parties than I am about the European Union equivalents.
 I have decided to rectify this in a blog post that I hope will take some of the mystique out of the machinations of the EU.

-## Non EU Institutions
+# Non EU Institutions

-First I want to briefly mention famous European institutions that sound like they are not part of the EU.
+First I want to briefly mention famous European institutions that sound like they are part of the EU, but aren't.

-### The Council of Europe
+## The Council of Europe

 This is an [organisation](https://en.wikipedia.org/wiki/Council_of_Europe) founded in 1949 whose aim is to uphold human rights, democracy and the rule of law in Europe.
 It has 47 member states covering 820 million people.
 It is an Official United Nations Advisor but cannot make binding laws.
 To confuse one further, the EU adopted the European Flag and the European anthem from the council of Europe.
 Every EU member is also a member of the council of Europe, but the inverse is not also the case.
 It is headquartered in Strasbourg, France.